Lemon Crème Brûlée Recipe

 Creme brulee has always been one of my favorite sweet indulgences.
 From the delicate sugar crust that tastes of roasted marshmallows at the top, all the way through the thick, creamy custard that leaves me scraping the bottom of the dish for more.

-As my favorite dessert, I’ve been inspired on more than one occasion to make unique flavors depending on the season or event, including an eggnog version for Christmas dinner and a pumpkin spice one for Thanksgiving.
+As my favorite dessert, I’ve been inspired on more than one occasion to make unique flavors depending on the season or event, including strawberry creme brulee, and an eggnog creme brulee version for Christmas dinner.
 However, it was this lemon creme brulee version that got me started.
-Originally inspired by our backyard lemon tree, creating this version of creme brulee taught me that a delicious creamy custard should not be limited to basic vanilla.
+Originally inspired by our backyard lemon tree, creating this version of creme brulee taught me that a delicious creamy custard should not be limited to basic vanilla (but if you love the classics, this vanilla creme brulee is for you!).

 With the light, luscious, lemony flavor, it’s not too rich or too heavy and perfectly sweet.
 Easier than expected, this is the ideal dessert for lemon lovers everywhere.
-Serve it after your next date night, Valentine’s Day, or anniversary dinner.
+Make my easy lemon creme brulee recipe for your next date night, Valentine’s Day, or anniversary dinner.

-Homemade creme brulee is made with just a handful of simple ingredients, like sugar, egg yolks, and whipping cream.
+Homemade Lemon Creme Brûlée is easy to prepare with just a handful of simple ingredients, like sugar, egg yolks, and whipping cream.

 Contrary to popular belief, making creme brulee is not particularly difficult —you just need a little patience and attention to detail.

-- Prep your ingredients.
+• Prep your ingredients for the lemon custard.
 Zest lemons and separate egg yolks.
 Set water to boil for the water bath and preheat the oven.

-- Whisk together sugar and egg yolks.
+• Whisk together sugar and egg yolks.
 Thoroughly whisk egg yolks with the granulated sugar until they turn pale yellow and have a thick, creamy texture.
 This should take about 5 minutes by hand.
-Add the lemon zest and vanilla.
+Add the lemon zest and vanilla extract.

 How to Achieve the Perfect Brulee Topping